icure/medtech-docs/sdks/how-to/how-to-manage-patients.md

 ## How to get a patient&#8239;?

-To get a patient, we can use the `getPatient` method on the `PatientApi` object.
+To get a patient, we can use the `get` method on the `PatientApi` object.
 This method takes one parameter: the patient id.

 <!-- file://code-samples/{{sdk}}/how-to/patients/index.mts snippet:get a patient-->
 ```typescript